 Holbox Island is located northwest of Cancun.

-It is a true paradise and the all-inclusive vacations in the Riviera Maya, with its wonderful hotels, are unmissable.
+It is a true paradise and all-inclusive vacations in the Riviera Maya, with its wonderful hotels, are not to be missed.

 You already know the best date to visit Yucatan.
 We are waiting for you!